3.14.2. Rules for adding attributes to ground transport items

 You do not need to add explanatory annotations to stop names (to indicate that the stop is the last one on the route or that passengers can only get on/off there).

-Enter caption names in cases where they should differ from the official name according to the general naming rules (see 184.108.40.206.
-Name types: general rules, which explains when captions should be shortened).
+The name for the map caption is specified if it differs from the official name, such as if there are words that should be abbreviated according to the general naming rules (see Section 188.8.131.52.
+Types of names: General rules ).
 Caption names should match the name used on route signage as closely as possible.

 You can use certain abbreviations in the name if they are used on route signage.
-For example: Dispatch station → DS.
+For example: Dispatching station → DC.Attention.

 For “Also known as, historical” names, you should include the official transport stop code if it is used in passenger services (such as SMS services that send information about the next route).
 In this case, the transport stop code will usually appear on the route signage for that stop.
 You can also enter different variations on the proper name if they are listed in the official name field separated by slashes (“/”).